(301) 495-3131 Call For a Free Consultation

 Maryland recently overhauled its dog bite statutes, making them much more victim-friendly.
 The new rules laid out in Maryland Courts and Judicial Proceedings Code § 3-1901, impose strict liability on the dog owner for victims’ damages if the dog was running around at large.

-The attorneys at DuBoff & Associates, Chartered know the ins and outs of dog bite laws and how to craft victims’ cases accordingly.
+The personal injury attorneys at DuBoff & Associates, Chartered know the ins and outs of dog bite laws and how to craft victims’ cases accordingly.
 We know how to establish liability, which types of evidence to compile, what the legal procedures and time limits are, and how to refute any defenses the dog owner may try to use against you.

 There are usually two defenses dog owners try to use in court when a victim files a dog bite lawsuit: